Sony A7 III vs A77

 Studio photographers will appreciate that the Sony A77 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A77 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony A77 Manual.
+Further information on the features and operation of the A7 III and A77 can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony A77 Manual.

 So what conclusions can be drawn?
 Is the Sony A7 III better than the Sony A77 or vice versa?
 The listing below highlights the relative strengths of the two models.